 Built on an isthmus between two spectacular bays with sandy beaches, ideal for children.

 Sestri Levante will leave you speechless with its colored houses and noble palaces built on the beach.

 Discover more about Sestri Levante.

-No needs of presentation for this famous VIP fishing village where you can really feel the Italian Dolce Vita atmosphere.
+No need for presentation for this famous VIP fishing village where you can really feel the Italian Dolce Vita atmosphere.